 PARENTS are invited to participate in Collective Worship (but also have the legal right to withdraw their child).

 Where and when does Collective Worship take place?

 As a rule, all acts of Collective Worship should take place on the school premises.
-However, the Governing Bodies of foundation and special agreement schools have discretion to organise Collective Worship elsewhere on special occasions.
+However, on special occasions it might be appropriate to celebrate Collective Worship elsewhere: